Bentonville, Arkansas

 The museum has a second George Washington portrait (1780-1782), this one painted by Charles Willson Peale.
 Washington posed for this artist seven times.
 The painting was purchased for $6.2 million.

+This Self-Portrait (1846) was done by Charles's son, Rembrandt Peale, and is in a small room devoted to the Peale family.
 There are also a number of beautiful landscapes in the gallery.
 View of St. Louis was originally finished in 1832 but after the cathedral was built here two years later, the artist, Leon Pomarede, added the cathedral to his oil painting.

 Winter Scene in Brooklyn (1820) was painted by Francis Guy.